 Despite the very clear evidence that the New Testament Christians always proclaimed the Kingdom of God, both before and after the resurrection of Jesus, Unger's Bible Dictionary attempts to divide the Gospel into two different messages.
 It speaks of "forms of the Gospel to be differentiated."
-Contrary to the plain teaching of Scripture, this article maintains that the Gospel of the Kingdom ceased to be preached when the Jews rejected their Messiah and that a different form of the Gospel - the Gospel of grace - then came into force.
+Contrary to the plain teaching of Scripture, the article maintains that the Gospel of the Kingdom ceased to be preached when the Jews rejected their Messiah and that a different form of the Gospel - the Gospel of grace - then came into force.
 The proclamation of the Gospel of the Kingdom, we are told, will be resumed during the tribulation just prior to the return of Jesus.

 However, this is to create a distinction which is not in the New Testament.
 The Gospel of the Kingdom definitely did not cease to be preached when Jesus was rejected.
-The Kingdom of God remained the central theme of apostolic teaching after the resurrection (Acts 1:3; 8:12; 19:8; 20:25; 28:23,31).
-What's more, the Gospel of grace is exactly the same Gospel as the Gospel of the Kingdom.
-Paul reminds the Christians at Ephesus that he had gone amongst them "proclaiming the Kingdom" (Acts 20:25).
-One verse earlier he defines that preaching as the "Gospel of grace" (Acts 20:24).
+The Kingdom of God remained the central theme of apostolic teaching after the resurrection (Acts 1:3; 8:12; 19:8; 20:25; 28:23, 31).
+What's more, the Gospel of grace is exactly the same Gospel as the Gospel of the Kingdom (Acts 20:24, 25).